sockmaster27/svader/packages/svader/README.md

 2. Divide the resulting coordinates entrywise by the `u_resolution` uniform to normalize the coordinates between 0 and 1.
 3. Return the normalized coordinates as the color of the pixel, such that the `x` coordinate becomes the red channel and the `y` coordinate becomes the green channel.
 The blue channel is always set to 0, and the alpha (opacity) channel is always set to 1 (fully opaque).

-In GLES, _uniforms_ are inputs to the function, that are the same for every pixel on the screen.
+In GLES, _uniforms_ are inputs to the shader program, that are the same for every pixel on the screen.
 These need to be passed in via the `parameters` property of the `<WebGlShader>` component.
 In this case, we need to pass in two uniforms: `u_resolution` and `u_offset`.
 Since these specific parameters are very commonly used, they are specially implemented in Svader